OpenDDD/dddmelb-website/content/opportunity-program.md

 ---
 We’re dedicated to diversity, inclusion and even more so—equal opportunity.
 We realize that buying a ticket to a conference for many isn’t a trivial expense, but it can be a turning point in someone’s career.

 We’re committed to bringing in as many individuals who couldn’t attend otherwise as possible.
 We want you to feel like you belong and build a lasting, inclusive, safe community.
-As organizers, we see it as our responsibility to help diversify the face of the Australian tech industry.
+As organisers, we see it as our responsibility to help diversify the face of the Australian tech industry.
 We strongly encourage members of underrepresented groups to apply.

 *Please note that the scholarships cover conference registration only, so you will have to arrange travel and accommodation if you live outside of Melbourne, Australia.*